MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-shopify.md

 The following are the main steps.
 For specific details, refer to the Shopify documentation.

-1. In the **Shopify Partner Dashboar**, go to **Apps** > **All apps**, and choose the **Create app** button.
+1. In the **Shopify Partner Dashboard**, go to **Apps** > **All apps**, and choose the **Create app** button.
 2. Choose the **Create app manually** button.
 3. Enter the **App name**, and choose **Create**.
-4. In the **Overview** section of the app, note the **Client credentials**: **Client ID**, and **Client secret**.
+4. In the **Overview** section of the app, note the **Client credentials**, **Client ID**, and **Client secret**.
 You'll use this information to access the Shopify API.
 5. In the **Configuration** section, enter a valid URL in the **App URL** field.
-6. Fill in the **Allowed redirection URL(s)** field using the following format:`<Server>[:port]/<ServerInstance>/OauthLanding.htm` (e.g. `https://bc-shopify.westeurope.cloudapp.azure.com/BC/OauthLanding.htm` or `https://localhost:48900/BC/OAuthLanding.htm`).
+6. Fill in the **Allowed redirection URL(s)** field using the following formats:`<Server>[:port]/<ServerInstance>/OauthLanding.htm` (e.g. `https://bc-shopify.westeurope.cloudapp.azure.com/BC/OauthLanding.htm` or `https://localhost:48900/BC/OAuthLanding.htm`).

    The exact value depends on the configuration of your development environment.
 You can see what your development environment returns by calling the [GetDefaultRedirectUrl()](/dynamics365/business-central/application/system-application/codeunit/system.security.authentication.oauth2#getdefaultredirecturl) method of the **OAuth2** system module.
 Also, make sure that this URL is reachable.
 If you use a container sandbox development environment, consider using the deployment template from [aka.ms/getbc](https://aka.ms/getbc), where you can enable the Let's Encrypt SSL certificate to ensure that [!INCLUDE [prod_short](../includes/prod_short.md)] is accessible in the container.
 7. For co-development, because the Shopify Connector reads all orders, and not only orders from the last 60 days, you must request access for your app.
 Go to **API access**, and choose the **Request access** button in **Read all order scopes**.
-The process requires review, which may take some time, so plan in advance.
-For more information, see [Orders permissions](https://shopify.dev/docs/api/usage/access-scopes#orders-permissions).
+The process requires review, which might take some time, so plan in advance.
+To learn more, go to [Orders permissions](https://shopify.dev/docs/api/usage/access-scopes#orders-permissions).
 You'll receive an email from Shopify when access is granted.
 You can also check the **API access** section of the  **Shopify Partner dashboard**.
-You'll see a message, "Your app can access the full order history for a store".
+You'll see the following message, "Your app can access the full order history for a store".

 While in the **Shopify partner admin**, consider creating a development store for testing.
-For more information, see [Developent Store](/dynamics365/business-central/shopify/shopify-account#development-store).
+To learn more, go to [Development Store](/dynamics365/business-central/shopify/shopify-account#development-store).

 ### Adjusting the Shopify Connector for co-development